How to Treat a Poison Ivy Rash

 • The leaves, especially young ones, contain the most toxin.

 • The oil can remain on tool handles and clothing for as long as a year.
 Dogs and cats can carry its potency on their fur.
-This is why you can come down with a rash without having seen poison ivy in months.
+This is why you can come down with a rash without seeing poison ivy for months.

-• People may become more sensitive to the oily resin urushiol with multiple exposures.
+• Multiple exposures may make people more sensitive to the oily resin urushiol.
 If you’ve had poison ivy before, be sure to avoid it in the future.

 • Different people have different sensitivities to poison ivy.
 The older you get before coming into contact with it, the better: You will have a lower chance of developing an allergy.
 Only about 15 percent of people are resistant to poison ivy.